mlswg/mls-architecture/draft-ietf-mls-architecture.md

 implement a collection of proposals.
 Proposals and Commits are collectively called _Handshake messages_.
-A _KeyPackage_ provides keys that can be used to add the client to a group, including its LeafNode, and _Signature Key_.
+A _KeyPackage_ provides keys that can be used to add the client to a group, including an initiation LeafNode, and _Signature Key_.
 A _Welcome_ message provides a new member to the group with the information to initialize their state for the epoch in which they were added.